 In 2018, I was diagnosed with a BRCA1 genetic mutation.
 In short, that means I have a significantly increased risk of developing breast and ovarian cancer.
 My grandmother died of ovarian cancer at 43, so the diagnosis wasn't entirely surprising.

-With that in mind, I set out to find the right insurance plan to cover those costs in 2019, settling on a high-premium Gold plan.
+With that in mind, I set out to find the right insurance plan to cover those costs today, settling on a high-premium Gold plan.
 Here's what I discovered when open enrollment started.

 Why I wanted a Gold plan